 And one more thing – I’ll let you in on a little secret… When I brought these to my parent’s house for dessert, we had them with vanilla ice cream.
 So if you’re into that sort of thing (and who isn’t?!), vanilla ice cream is THE way to go.
 They’re good on their own too.
 But ice cream, people.
 Ice cream.
 Whether you choose to eat these Blueberry Crumb Bars plain or with ice cream, it’s your choice.
 Either way, they’re fantastic.

 Choose wisely, my friends and get eating!
 Enjoy!

-if you love this recipe for gluten free blueberry crumb bars, be sure to follow me on social media so you never miss a post:
+If you love this gluten free blueberry coffee cake recipe, be sure to follow me on social media so you never miss a post: